For some background on why I put this together, info on Google Street View, and general random thoughts please check out this post.

 - Lunenburg Town Hall Gazebo - This gazebo is seen in various episodes.

 - Lunenburg Town Hall (Haven Police Station) - Lunenburg's Town Hall served as the exterior for shots of the Haven Police Station.
 The interior of the police station was a set located elsewhere.
 This building is right next to the gazebo.
 In between them is a monument to Lunenburg residents who served during the first world war.
 The monument can sometimes be seen on the show but never well enough to read.
 Note, in real life the arch over the door is very bright (almost white) and reads Lunenburg Town Hall, while the "Haven Police Station" has a red brick arch and a grey marble slab.
 The Haven PD also has flagpoles out front.
-At various times, shots of the building with the obvious Lunenburg signage and no flagpoles ended up in the show, usually aerial shots of the building.
+At various times, shots of the building with the obvious Lunenburg signage and missing the flagpoles ended up in the show, usually aerial shots of the building.

 - Lunenburg Courthouse (Haven Courthouse) - this is the north entrance to the same building as the Town Hall.
 Seen in the episode where Duke is in court and attacked by lady justice, possibly others.